 Thanks in large part to the Ohio Motion Picture Tax Credit, the movie industry is seriously mugging on C-town — and has been for awhile.
 Our city is a haven for some pretty popular movie productions that range from classics like A Christmas Story to high-action flicks like The Avengers.

-It’s the esteemed Greater Cleveland Film Commission that is coordinating these productions, which have generated an estimated $400 million in economic impact, as well as more than 1,700 full-time jobs.
+It’s the esteemed Greater Cleveland Film Commission that is coordinating these productions, which have generated an estimated $1.38 billion in economic impact, as well as over 7,000 full-time equivalent jobs.

-So, skip that touristy trip to Tinsletown.
+So, skip that touristy trip to Tinseltown.
 And, take an authentic cinematic journey through The Land.

 BREAKFAST: In 2003, actor Paul Giamatti portrayed legendary Clevelander and comic book series creator Harvey Pekar in the film "American Splendor."
 Make way to Shay’s Restaurant the authentically Cleveland breakfast joint where — in both the movie and real life — Pekar convinced Robert Crumb to be his illustrator.

 MORNING: Grab your cape and tights!
 It’s time to check out the Cleveland Museum of Art and its renowned collection of more than 30,000 works of art — free of charge.
 The museum’s opulent, 39,000-square-foot, three-story, glass-enclosed atrium was depicted as the SHIELD headquarters in the 2014 high-action blockbuster "Captain America: Winter Soldier," directed by native Clevelanders Joe and Anthony Russo, who went on from here to break box office records with the "Avengers" franchise.

 LUNCH: Tommy’s Restaurant in Coventry Village boasts a menu of whole, healthy foods (long before it was the cool thing to do) and was once a stomping ground for Harvey Pekar.
 After you’ve had one of Tommy’s famous milkshakes, gander down Coventry Avenue, which was a set location for the 2012 Nickelodeon movie "Fun Size," starring Victoria Justice.